When will season 3 of After Life be released and is it the final season of the Netflix show?

 When will season three be released?

-Netflix and Ricky Gervais confirmed that the next season of After Life will be available on the streaming platform on January 14, 2022.
+Netflix and Ricky Gervais confirmed that the next season of After Life will be available on the streaming platform this Friday (January 14).

 Who will star in season three?